Tim-Liam-Hill/Tim-Liam-Hill.github.io/_posts/General/2022-12-01-update-leetcode.md

  */
 ~~~

-This class run each operation as follows:
+This big-O complexities for the worst cases for each function are given below.

 ### 1. INSERT worst case